 The risks identified are taken into account by the Company in the costing of new leases by recognizing write-downs or provisions and, if necessary, adjusting the residual values.
 Groupwide standards to ensure that residual values are calculated appropriately, combined with an IT system for residual-value risk management, reduce risk and provide the basis on which to create the transparency required.

 The KION Group mitigates its liquidity risk and interest-rate risk attaching to the lease business by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
 Long-term leases are primarily arranged on a fixed-interest basis.
-If they are financed using variable-rate instruments, interest-rate derivatives are entered into in order to hedge the interest-rate risk, if economically reasonable.
+If they are financed using variable-rate instruments, interest-rate derivatives are entered into in order to hedge the interest-rate risk, where it makes commercial sense to do so.

 The counterparty risk inherent in the lease business continues to be insignificant.
 The Group also mitigates any losses from defaults by its receipt of the proceeds from the sale of repossessed industrial trucks.
 Furthermore, receivables management and credit risk management are refined on an ongoing basis.